marciogualtieri/analytics/README.md

 As per [this section in the documentation](https://www.scala-sbt.org/sbt-jacoco/getting-started.html#setting-minimum-coverage-levels), we could make jacoco fail if the coverage doesn't comply with some minimum standards.
 That would advisable when the project reaches a more mature state.

+### GitHub Camo

+If you have any generate images in your markdown files on GitHub (such as from [Plant UML server](http://plantuml.com/server), for instance), you might have problems updating diagrams.

+GitHub aggressively caches images using a service of its own named [Camo](https://help.github.com/articles/about-anonymized-image-urls/).

+The solution for this issue is deleting the image from Camo's cache:

+    curl -X PURGE <cached image URL>

+You can get the URL by right-clicking the image on your GitHub's markdown page.

 ### Adding a TOC to this Document

 For my own future reference, here's a nice way to add a TOC to a markdown file.